margaretmf/margaretmf.github.io/poetry.md

 My heart soars higher, my eyes look deeper, my vision grows further when he lets go.

 ## Fighting for Independence ##
-Let go of the gun
+Let go of the gun.
-Let the reign of Truth and Love in
+let the reign of Truth and Love in.
-Fighting for Independence, where there is ground beneath my feet, trust, love, and joy in the depths of my soul, goodness that is greater than evil and a light that embraces everying through all the Earth.
+Fighting for Independence, where there is ground beneath my feet, trust, love, and joy in the depths of my soul, goodness that is greater than evil and a light that embraces everything through all the Earth.

 ## The Rose Within ##
 There is a rose within everyone's heart.
 It must be watered, it must be nourished.
 The love is strong, and the light is bright, even at night.
+It is all one with all of humanity.

 ## Healing from Abuse, both the Abused and the Abuser ##
 There was no reason to be jealous.